ShahzainAhmed/DiamondPattern/README.md

-# Diamond P
+# Diamond Pattern in Java.
-program to create Diamond Pattern.